-Staying in the Hunter Valley and want to visit some amazing cellar doors?
-Well, be sure to check out three of my favourites!
+Staying in the Hunter Valley and wanting to visit some amazing cellar doors?
+Well, here are three of our favourites!
 They are all centrally located, offer wine tasting and some of the most delicious food that the Hunter Valley has to offer!

 Pepper Tree Wines

 If you want to discover some amazing wines, then you must visit Pepper Tree’s cellar door that is right in the heart of Pokolbin.

 The cellar door sits amongst stunning country scenery and right between The Convent Hunter Valley a luxury hotel and the award-winning restaurant Circa 1876.